rwxayheee/rwxayhee.github.io/_posts/2023-10-27-Peptide-Docking-with-ADCP.md

 `mk_prepare_receptor.py` does not tolerate missing and/or incomplete capping groups, so it won't work for `complex_1H_rec.pdb`.

-The peptide ligand preparation can be done from a PDB file, using [prepare_peptide_ligand.py](https://github.com/rwxayheee/prepare_peptide_ligand/blob/main/prepare_peptide_ligand.py) I propose to prepare peptide ligand PDBQT file from a PDB file -
+The peptide ligand preparation can be done from a PDB file, using [prepare_peptide_ligand.py](https://github.com/rwxayheee/prepare_peptide_ligand/blob/main/prepare_peptide_ligand.py) I propose to prepare the peptide ligand PDBQT file from a PDB file -

 ```python
 from prepare_peptide_ligand import *